bryceeppler/day-trading/add-shared-code.md

       - shared_volume:/app/shared
 ```

 2. shared_volume will now be mounted inside the working directory of your micrsoservice.
 Update any paths to the shared code in your microservice.
-For example:
+For example from ms_market_data:
 ```javascript
   const Stock = require('../shared/models/stockModel');
 ```